Formula to Calculate Z-Score

-Z Score Formula (with Excel Template)
+Z Score in Excel (with Excel Template)

-Now, let us take the case mentioned in example 2 to illustrate the concept of z-score in excel template below.
+Now, let us take the case mentioned in example 2 to illustrate the concept of z-score in the excel template below.

 Relevance and Uses

-This has been a guide to Z Score Formula.
-Here we provide you the formula to calculate Z Score along with practical examples and downloadable excel template.
+This article has been a guide to Z Score Formula.
+Here we provide you the formula to calculate Z Score along with practical examples and a downloadable excel template.
 You can learn more about financial analysis from the following articles –

 - Altman Z Score Formula